mayooot/gpu-docker-api/docs/en.md

     * /apis/v1/versions/containerVersionMapKey
     * /apis/v1/versions/volumeVersionMapKey

-* dete-gpu：A small utility that calls go-nvml and provides an HTTP interface at startup to get GPU information.
+* detect-gpu：A small utility that calls go-nvml and provides an HTTP interface at startup to get GPU information.

 ## Architecture Diagram